clintecker/python-skyentific/README.md

-# WeatherLink
+# Skyentific

-WeatherLink is a Python library for retrieving current weather conditions from a Davis Weatherlink IP Logger.
+Skyentific is a Python library for retrieving current weather conditions from a Davis Skyentific IP Logger.

 ## Features